-Conditioning sessions organized and run by members of the school's coaching staff are subject the 60-minute limitation.
-Students, for example, who work out on their own at the school facility in weight lifting, general calisthenics, running, or agility-type exercises shall not be considered to be involved in an organized conditioning program.
+Conditioning sessions organized and run by members of the school's coaching staff are subject to the 75-minute limitation.
+Students, for example, who work out on their own at the school facility in weightlifting, general calisthenics, running, or agility-type exercises shall not be considered to be involved in an organized conditioning program.

-- 3.2.7.4 Summertime Open Gym.
-It is permissible for students to be involved in NSAA activities of a school's open gymnasium program during the summer under the following conditions: - a.
-The gym is open for all individuals and all activities. - b.
-Schools may not designate sport specific times. - c.
-Coaching or instruction is not provided. - d.
-School employees who are present restrict their duties to supervision of the facility. - e.
-Permitting the participation by non-high school students (graduates, adults or individuals not a member of the school) shall be determined by local school board policy. - 3.2.7.5 Summertime School Recreation Programs.
-Schools may sponsor summer recreation programs provided all individuals who wish to participate are permitted to attend and the competition is intra-school.
-Individual player equipment, except football helmets and pads, may be provided. - 3.2.7.6 Summertime Regulations for Athletes and Coaches.
-From the Tuesday following Memorial Day or final day of school (whichever is later) until July 31, there shall be no restrictions on the contact between students and high school coaches, provided no support is received from the school district.
+3.2.7.4 Summertime Open Gym/Facilities.
+It is permissible for students to be involved in NSAA activities of a school's open training program during the summertime.
+Permitting the participation by non-high school students (graduates, adults, or individuals not a member of the school) shall be determined by the district's Board of Education policy.

+3.2.7.5 Summertime Regulations for Athletes and Coaches.
+From the Tuesday following Memorial Day or final day of school (whichever is later) until July 31, there shall be no restrictions on the contact between students and high school coaches.

+APPROVED RULINGS AND INTERPRETATIONS FOR 3.2.7.5

-The organized practice rule shall be in effect during the school year until Memorial Day, except in the case of organized teams (e.g., Legion baseball, USA softball, etc.).
+1. The organized practice rule shall be in effect during the school year until Memorial Day, except in the case of organized teams (e.g., Legion baseball, USA softball, etc.).
 If a high school coach or other adult associated with the school program is also the coach of an organized non-school team, practice and competition involving the coach and athletes of that non-school team may begin at the conclusion of the state tournament of that activity or during Week 46 of the standardized calendar, whichever date is later.